 Tcat allows adminstrators to create custom e-mail or SMS alerts for any attribute of a server or web application, such as unusual memory activity.

 Next, using Tcat's centralized management console, it is possible to roll back to a stable version of the application with a single click, diagnose the problem, fine-tune the configuration of the server and JVM, save the enw configuration, and apply the changes to the entire infrastructure with a single click.

 Don't wait - Once you've tried enterprise Apache Tomcat, you won't go back.
-Download Tcat for free today!
+Download Tcat today!